Top of the page

-Your primary care provider has the advantage of knowing your health and medicine history.
-He or she may know about your health habits, such as diet and exercise.
+Your family doctor has the advantage of knowing your health and medicine history.
+Your doctor may know about your health habits, such as diet and exercise.
 Your doctor often knows your home, work, and family situation.
 But the office location or hours may not always work for you.
 And your doctor may not provide care for something urgent like broken bones or stitches.

 After you decide what is most important to you, you can choose your care option.
 The number of choices varies by community.
 But there are more and more options available in health care, such as urgent care clinics, retail clinics, and virtual care.

 Urgent care clinics are usually able to provide care for problems like sprains, burns, and broken bones.
 They also do throat cultures, and routine health care, such as sports physicals and vaccines.
 These clinics often can be found in neighbourhoods and near shopping areas.
 You may be able to just walk in to see someone.
 Or you may be able to set up an appointment online.

 Retail clinics are often in drugstores or supermarkets.
 These clinics can handle less serious problems like urinary tract infections and minor cuts.
-They also do health screenings and flu vaccines.
+They also do health screenings and influenza (flu) vaccines.
 You can usually just walk in or set up an appointment online.